 Above all, however, there is a lack of expertise to use digital instruments.
 The workaround usually consists of proven routines and acting with a clear conscience.
 Key accounts with online services remain the growth drivers.
 And so, the lockdown hit many SMEs like an avalanche.

 But was it only the lockdown that broke the little corner stores’ necks?
 Even before Corona, only a third of them expected an increase in sales for the current financial year.
 The main reasons [given] are the huge range of online-only retailers and their aggressive pricing policy.
 Particularly popular in online shops are product categories where retail is traditionally well represented:

 - consumer electronics

 The problem with this is that if you do don’t have the tools, you can’t really get your remaining service advantage out into the World Wide Web regardless of whether the ship door is open or not.
 Stationary retail has lost around 39,000 locations since 2010.

 But this will not only become a problem for retailers themselves in the long run.
-Manufacturers and suppliers would also do well to seek effective, local advertising efforts and to actively involve their dealer network in their marketing strategy – and not just in times of crisis.
-Because only a healthy, diverse dealer portfolio ensures the sale of products and creates long-term customer loyalty away from the overwhelming power of marketplaces and price search engines.
+Manufacturers and suppliers would also do well to seek effective, local advertising efforts and actively involve their dealer network in their marketing strategy.
+And not just in times of crisis, because only a healthy, diverse dealer portfolio ensures the sale of products and creates long-term customer loyalty away from the overwhelming power of marketplaces and price search engines.

 Unfortunately, in the marketing mix of many brands, there is often no item that would support retailers.
 And when it does, it is often indifferently ticked off via the long-outdated coop budget.
 Quite understandably so – after all, dealer campaigns require an enormous amount of communication and coordination.
 Chapeau to anyone who can still keep track of the actual effect on brand image, conversion and product sales at the end of the season.